-This Is How I Do It is a day-in-the-life series featuring some of these impressive women, who juggle big careers and families with grace and humor.
+This Is How I Do It is a day-in-the-life series featuring some of these impressive women, who juggle big careers and families with grace and humour.
 Their stories won't literally do your laundry and pack your kids' lunches while you answer email, but they offer an honest peek at how someone else gets her life together every day.

 Alicia Boler-Davis, 48, is the executive vice president of global manufacturing at General Motors.
 She has an adult step-daughter, and two sons, ages 15 and 12, who she raises with the help of her husband, Fitz.